hawx/relme-auth/README.md

    secret = "..."
    ```

-3. Generate a set of keys using `ssh-keygen` in some local folder, say `./credentials`.

-4. Now run it with `$ relme-auth --private-key ./credentials/id_rsa`.

-5. Go to `http://localhost:8080` and try signing-in with your domain.
+3. Go to `http://localhost:8080` and try signing-in with your domain.
 If
-   everything works you will get a nice JWT printed to the screen (obviously
+   everything works you will get your domain printed to the screen (obviously
    this will eventually become something more useful).